Anastasia-Kharicheva/aws-modernization-with-quali/content/module1/prerequisites/07_page.md

 ---
-title: "Link your blueprint repository to Colony"
+title: "Link your blueprint repository to Torque"
 date: 2020-10-15T18:47:11+03:00
 weight: 7
 ---